-- does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 4.4.4 All low-level concerns should be recorded in writing.
+- 4.4.1 Low level concerns that do not meet the harms threshold should be reported to the DSL or DDSL NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - 4.4.2 In cases where the Headteacher is the subject of an allegation, it will be reported to the Chair of Governors.
+The school will follow the procedures set out in Part Four, Section Two of 'Keeping Children Safe in Education', 2023. - 4.4.3 The school/college will deal with any such concern, no matter how small, where an adult working in or on behalf of the school or college may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 4.4.4 All low-level concerns should be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken.
-The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible. - 4.4.5 Schools and colleges can decide where these records are kept, but they must be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) - At Spaldwick Primary School records are stored electronically (My Concern) - 4.4.6 The school will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-This will enable the school/college to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school/college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution. - 4.4.7 School/College should ensure that all staff, paid and unpaid, are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents/carers as advised within the Local Authority's Code of Conduct: 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (February 2022).
-As part of the Induction process, all staff, paid and unpaid, will receive guidance about how to create appropriate professional boundaries (both online and offline) with all children, especially those with a disability or who are vulnerable.
-Staff are encouraged to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - 4.4.8 All staff have signed to confirm that they have read 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (February 2022). - 4.4.9 The school will ensure that staff, supply staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust).
+The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible. - 4.4.5 Schools and colleges can decide where these records are kept, but they must be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
+At Spaldwick Primary School electronic records are stored on an identified, purpose-built, secure platform MyConcern. - 4.4.6 The school will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+This will enable the school/college to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school/college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution. - 4.4.7 School/College should ensure that all staff, including supply staff, volunteers and contractors, are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents/carers as advised within the Local Authority's Code of Conduct: 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (February 2022).
+As part of the Induction process, all staff, including supply staff, volunteers and contractors, will receive guidance about how to create appropriate professional boundaries (both online and offline) with all children, especially those with a disability or who are vulnerable.
+Staff are encouraged to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

+- 4.4.8 All staff have signed to confirm that they have read the 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (February 2022). - 4.4.9 The school will ensure that staff, supply staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust).